 VFL server:

-- An NWDAF acting as VFL server discovers and selects VFL client(s) (NWDAF(s) and/or AF(s)) to participate in a VFL procedure.
+- An NWDAF or trusted AF acting as VFL server discovers and selects VFL client(s) (NWDAF(s) and/or AF(s)) to participate in a VFL procedure.

-Editor’s note: Support for AF acting as VFL server selecting multiple NWDAFs is FFS.
+NOTE: When an untrusted AF is acting as VFL server, NEF discovers and selects candidate VFL client NWDAFs, then the AF determines final set of VFL clients.

-requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report intermediate results.
+- It requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL correlation ID, and it requests to report intermediate results.

-- aggregates
+- It optionally locally trains ML Model with the available local data set.